minorkakiljala/plant-backend/README.md

 - Track how many times different users have watered the plants.
 - Dockerize the node process.
 - Allow users to sign up with google.
+- Build an endpoint for hosting the frontend.

 - Use this base to build something completely different.